-The first campground we visited was right in town along the lake.
+This campground was not that.
 After driving through the small RV city lit with brightly colored Christmas lights, we scrammed outta there just before someone could close the entry gate with us still inside.

 We left the city limits of Lucerne and drove to a second campground recommended by a friend of a friend, who cited it as her favorite childhood campground not known to tourists.

 Finally locating the tiny campground on an even tinier lake, we parked in the dark and tried to locate the “front desk,” then realized we’d settle for any warm bodied person on-site to assist campers.

 Waylaying a campground guest as she came out of the restroom, we probably scared her half to death when we approached her.
-She and her husband spoke only German, but she excitedly took us around the corner and showed us a long sloping field, indicating we were welcome to stay there!
+She and her husband spoke only German, but she excitedly took us around the corner and showed us a long sloping field, indicating we were welcome to stay there.
+It was PERFECT!

 It was like I’d told her we had a bear in the car.
 Shaking her head emphatically back and forth and wagging her finger, it was quite clear our hund was a deal breaker.

-Finally, we’d driven the entire length of the southern boundary of Lake Lucerne.
+By the time we reached this campground, we’d driven the entire length of the southern boundary of Lake Lucerne.
 Though not far in total distance, the lake resembles a lower case “t” – one written by a drunk person, considering its misshapen perimeter and bizarre curlicue in the middle.

 Since it was almost midnight and we were exhausted, our standards had sunk to new lows – all we wanted was a square of ground where we could sleep for a few hours.

 Pulling in through the campground’s gated entry, we were disappointed to see how truly tiny the spaces were.
-Knowing it would cost us almost 40 CHF for the night made it even less attractive, but we sucked it up and decided to stay.
+Knowing it would cost us about 40 CHF for the night made it even less attractive, but we sucked it up and decided to stay.

 We also realized we were surrounded by RVs on two sides and cabins on one.
 With a low concrete wall on the other, our only lake views came from walking down to the waterfront.

-After an unpleasant interchange with the camp host, who was exceedingly unfriendly, we dropped any thoughts about renting kayaks there to do some paddling.
+After an unpleasant interchange with the host, who was exceedingly unfriendly to the point of being downright rude, we dropped any thoughts about renting kayaks there to do some paddling.